ESSENTIALS OF DIAGNOSIS

 Unless ventricular fibrillation occurs shortly after MI, is associated with ischemia, or is seen with a correctable process (such as an electrolyte abnormality or medication toxicity), surviving patients require intervention since recurrences are frequent.
 Survivors of cardiac arrest have improved long-term outcomes if a hypothermia protocol is rapidly initiated and continued for 24–36 hours after cardiac arrest.

 Patients who survive sudden cardiac arrest have a high incidence of recurrence, so an ICD is generally indicated.
-Sudden cardiac arrest in the setting of acute ischemia or infarct should be ...
+Sudden cardiac arrest in the setting of acute ischemia or ...